katarinasotic/c01w24lab5/README.md

     ...
    },
    ```
 4. Inside of our `backend` folder, create a `tests` folder, and a file named `status200.test.js`.
 Jest automatically targets and runs any file with a `*.test.js` extension.
-We can test as such by populating the file with the following code:
+Now, we can write a simple test by populating the file with the following code:

    ```javascript
    test("1+2=3, empty array is empty", () => {